Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: DATA ASSIMILATION

 \subsection{\textbf{Estimation and prediction}}

-To perform simulated experiments, we integrate forward the equations of motion to obtain simulated data, and we challenge the VA procedure to infer the parameters that were used to generate those data.
-Specifically: measurements \textbf{Y} = ${\{\bm{y}(t_0), ... \bm{y}(t_n), ... \bm{y}(t_T)}\}$ are presented to the model at discrete and constant steps between times 0 and T. We seek to estimate the state \textbf{X} = $\{{\bm{x}(t_0), ... \bm{x}(t_T)}\}$ and parameters $\bm{p}$ within this estimation window.
+To perform simulated experiments, the equations of motion are integrated forward to yield simulated data, and the VA procedure is challenged to infer the parameters that were used to generate those data.
+Specifically: measurements \textbf{Y} = ${\{\bm{y}(t_0), ... \bm{y}(t_n), ... \bm{y}(t_T)}\}$ are presented to the model at discrete and constant steps between times 0 and T. The aim is to estimate the state \textbf{X} = $\{{\bm{x}(t_0), ... \bm{x}(t_T)}\}$ and parameters $\bm{p}$ within this estimation window.

 The prediction phase consists of creating a model version in which the true parameters are replaced by the estimates.
-This model is integrated forward from the state estimate at the final timepoint of the estimation window.
-The resulting time series is compared to the true model evolution, where the true and estimated models receive a novel - and identical - input current.
+The model is integrated forward from the state estimate at the final timepoint of the estimation window.
+The resulting time series is compared to the true model evolution, where the true and estimated models receive an identical input current.
 Ultimately, the \lq\lq success\rq\rq\ of a prediction must be defined by the aims of a particular investigation.